sybrew/the-seo-framework/readme.txt

 	* **What'll change for current users?**
 		1. The old sitemap endpoints are removed from the rewrite rules, and the rewrite rules are flushed for one last time at PHP shutdown.
 		1. The title separator `dash` will be converted to `ndash`, because that was already the case.
-		1. The cron-job-pinging option is set to enabled (default), this will improve post-saving performance.
+		1. The cronjob-pinging option is set to enabled (default), this will improve post-saving performance.
 		1. The homepage's "Meta Title Additions Location" was not in line with the global title location option.
 So, we rectified that.
 This means that left is now right, and vice versa.
 			* This is a downgrade-compatibility breaking change!
 If you must downgrade, you must reverse this option manually.
 * **Added:**